danterockman/Dark-Souls-Character-Generator/README.md

-Firts to all, I'm completely new to GitHub and to coding and Godot in general so feel free to point any error you see.
+First oo all, I'm completely new to GitHub and to coding and Godot in general so feel free to point any error you see.

 # Dark-Souls-Character-Generator
 A simple program make with Godot and written in GDScript to help varying your playstyle.
 With weapon, armor, spell and even backstory randomizer!